-DEPRECIATION
+DEPRECIATION & AMORTISATION

 Depreciation is the systematic allocation of the depreciable amount of an asset over its remaining useful life.
-The amortisation of intangible assets is identical.
+Amortisation is the systematic allocation of the depreciable amount of an intangible asset over its useful life.

 Land and servitudes are considered to have unlimited life; therefore, they are not depreciated.
 Heritage assets and investment property are also not depreciated.